Matthew McConaughey tells the story of those killed in Uvalde in emotional plea for action on guns - KESQ

 Actor Matthew McConaughey delivered impassioned and at-times emotional remarks at the White House press briefing on Tuesday, telling the stories of those who died in the elementary school shooting in Uvalde, Texas, and urging more action on gun control.

-McConaughey spent the opening minutes of the briefing talking about those who died, saying he needed to tell their stories to show how action needed to be taken to honor the lives of the 19 children and two teachers killed at Robb Elementary School last month in his hometown of Uvalde, Texas.
+McConaughey, a Uvalde native, said he and his wife, Camila Alves, spent most of the past week with the families of those who were killed in his hometown.
+He showed pictures of their artwork and brought to the briefing room the green Converse shoes that one girl wore every day that were used to identify her body after the shooting.
+She had drawn a heart on one of the shoes.

-“We are in a window of opportunity right now that we have not been in before.
-A window where it seems like real change, real change can happen,” McConaughey said from the podium.
+He said he needed to tell their stories to show how action needed to be taken to honor the lives of the 19 children and two teachers killed at Robb Elementary School last month.

-McConaughey said, “I’m here today in the hopes of applying what energy, reason and passion that I have into trying to turn this moment into a reality.
-Because as I said, this moment is different.”
+“You know what every one of these parents wanted, what they asked us for?
+What every parent separately expressed in their own way to Camila and me?
+That they want their children’s dreams to live on.
+That they want their children’s dreams to continue, to accomplish something after they are gone.
+They want to make their loss of life matter,” McConaughey said.

-The White House said McConaughey would join White House press secretary Karine Jean-Pierre at Tuesday’s briefing and deliver remarks.
+He said there was now a “window of opportunity” to enact meaningful gun legislation reform and called for universal background checks, raising the minimum age for purchasing an AR-15 to 21, a waiting period for purchasing AR-15s and the implementation of red flag laws.

-The Academy Award-winning star of “Dallas Buyers Club” publicly weighed a run for governor in Texas last year but ultimately ruled one out — for now.
+The “Dallas Buyers Club” actor publicly weighed a run for governor in Texas last year but ultimately ruled one out — for now.
 He said it was “a path that I’m choosing not to take at this moment.”

 McConaughey told reporters on Capitol Hill on Tuesday he hoped he was making progress in his meetings with lawmakers.
 He had left a meeting with House Speaker Nancy Pelosi and was heading to another meeting with House Minority Leader Kevin McCarthy.